Erie Canal Museum Skill Share Workshops

 Saturday, February 21 @1:00pm- Get Started Knitting

 Knitting is a craft of historic significance as well as modern fun.
 Come join us for a two-part workshop for the beginning knitter.
-The first class will get you started knitting a simple fingerless mitt that you will work on more at home.
-The second class will have you finishing it off and starting a second.
+The first class, on February 21, will get you started knitting a simple fingerless mitt that you will work on more at home.
+The second class, on March 7, will have you finishing it off and starting a second.
 Experts from Central New York's Knitting Guild will guide you as you pick up knitting needles and yarn for the first time.
 All materials will be provided.
+Registering for a single day of the knitting workshops is acceptable.

 Saturday, March 7 @1:00pm- Get Started Knitting

 Knitting is a craft of historic significance as well as modern fun.
 Come join us for a two-part workshop for the beginning knitter.
-The first class will get you started knitting a simple fingerless mitt that you will work on more at home.
-The second class will have you finishing it off and starting a second.
+The first class, on February 21, will get you started knitting a simple fingerless mitt that you will work on more at home.
+The second class, on March 7, will have you finishing it off and starting a second.
 Experts from Central New York's Knitting Guild will guide you as you pick up knitting needles and yarn for the first time.
 All materials will be provided.
+Registering for a single day of the knitting workshops is acceptable.